 This guide covers troubleshooting Vector.
 The sections are intended to be followed in order.
+If you’d like to troubleshoot by inspecting events flowing through your pipeline, please check out the Vector tap guide.

 1. Check for any known issues